awslabs/aws-embedded-metrics-python/README.md

 AWS_EMF_SERVICE_TYPE = NodeJSWebApp;
 ```

-**LogGroupName**: For agent-based platforms, you may optionally configure the destination log group metrics should be delivered to.
-This value will be passed from the library to the agent in the EMF payload.
+**LogGroupName**: For agent-based platforms, you may optionally configure the destination log group that metrics should be delivered to.
+This value will be passed from the library to the agent in the Embedded Metric payload.
 If a LogGroup is not provided, the default value will be derived from the service name: <service-name>-metrics

 Requirements: